KawikaMiller/data-structures-and-algorithms/javascript/401-code-challenges/linked-list/README.md

 - `pseudoQueue.enqueue(arg)` will take one argument and push that argument into StackA; No return value.

 - `pseudoQueue.dequeue()` will take no arguments and will iterate through StackA, popping values and pushing them into StackB, until StackA is empty.
 Finally, it will return the first popped value of StackB.

+- `AnimalShelter.enqueue(animal)` will take one argument and push it into the `inAnimals` stack.
+If the `animal.species` is not a `dog` or `cat` it will throw an error.
+If `animal.name` is not a `string` it will throw an error.

+-`AnimalShelter.dequeue(pref)` will take one argument which represents the preference of animal that a user would like from the shelter.
+It will iterate through `inAnimals`, popping values and pushing them into `outAnimals` until `inAnimals` is empty.
+Once that is done, it iterates through `outAnimals` searching for a match to the species preference argument given.
+If a match is found, it returns the match.
+If no match is found, it returns null.
+If no preference argument is given, then it will return the first animal in the pseudoqueue.